Table of Contents

 - It's also encouraged that volunteers along the route have their cell phones and are able to give clear directions to their location should they need to call 911.

-- A participant waiver is required as part of the Organized Walk/Run Outdoor Space Application.
+- Registered Student Groups require a participant waiver as part of the Organized Walk/Run Outdoor Space Application.
 The waiver should be used on the day of the event for participants to ensure they understand the risks involved in participating in the event.

 - There is only one approved organized walk/run route on campus.
+Start and Finish lines must be located on Coffman Front Plaza.
 Any changes to the official route will need to be approved by UMPD in order for the application to be approved.

 Designated University Dates